 For beginning and intermediate plein air painters that want to learn the process and best practices for painting outdoors in the landscape and cityscape (“en plein air”).
-I will work with you individually in a hands-on, step-by-step fashion, guiding you from the start to finish of your painting.
-I’ll focus on aspects of the process including composition, drawing, color, value and paint handling.
-The class goal is that you’ll leave with confidence and knowledge to continue to develop as a plein air painter.
-I’ll begin with a demonstration painting to get the class started, followed by participants setting up and painting their own subjects.
+I will work with you individually in a hands-on, step-by-step fashion, guiding you from start to finish of your painting.
+I’ll focus on aspects of the process including composition, drawing, color, paint handling, and in particular: VALUE!

 Materials: A materials list will be emailed to you once you’ve registered, in advance of the workshop.
-In addition to paints, medium (such as turpentine), canvases and brushes, you will need to bring a portable easel.
+In addition to sketching materials, paints, canvases and brushes, you will need to bring a portable easel.

 Cost of workshop: $80.
 This amount is refundable in full up 2 weeks prior to the workshop.